bluepersia/FluidScale/README.md

 ![Tool Logo](https://github.com/bluepersia/FluidScale/raw/master/assets/logo.jpg)

 **This tool has been tested with small tests.
-It's now being tested on multi-page websites.**
+It's now being tested on realistic patterns.**
 **Vite/Webpack will be supported, but currently untested.**
 **Thanks for your patience**